vu-ls/Crassus/README.md

 If you wish to use your own template, just make sure the `%_PRAGMA_COMMENTS_%` is in the right place.

 # Contributions
-Whether it's a typo, a bug, or a new feature, Spartacus is very open to contributions as long as we agree on the following:
+Whether it's a typo, a bug, or a new feature, Crassus is very open to contributions as long as we agree on the following:
 * You are OK with the MIT license of this project.
 * Before creating a pull request, create an issue so it could be discussed before doing any work as internal development is not tracked via the public GitHub repository.
 Otherwise you risk having a pull request rejected if for example we are already working on the same/similar feature, or for any other reason.